 The effigy of Marzanna is held up in a procession to a riverside (or to a lake in case no river can be located nearby).
 It is sometimes burnt first, and always ends up thrown to the water.
 Regardless of the place of burning, it was extremely important to throw all the parts of Marzanna to water, seen as a cleansing force (rivers were the best for it as full of a ‘living’ water) – this includes also all the ashes remaining after the effigy in case of burning her.
 The procession is sometimes still adorned with singing or reciting old verses, such as “Marzanna, Marzanna, swim across the seas.
 Let flowers bloom, and fields turn green”.

-Nowadays the custom is very popular for example among children – many kindergartens and primary schools organize events of ‘Drowning of Marzanna’ around the end of March, when whole gropus prepare their own colorful effigies and take a walk to a nearest river in order to drown them.
-The custom is still practiced among regular people, and bigger events are sometimes organized in cities or towns for example by various ethnography organizations or reenactment groups.
+Nowadays the custom is very popular for example among children – many kindergartens and primary schools all across Poland organize events of ‘Drowning of Marzanna’.
+It’s celebrated around the end of March, and whole gropus prepare their own colorful effigies, then take a walk to a nearest river in order to drown them.
+The custom is still practiced also among regular people, and bigger events are sometimes organized in cities or towns for example by various ethnography organizations or reenactment groups.
 The events sometimes include small competitions for the biggest or the prettiest effigy.

 Other known names of Marzanna in Poland: Morena / Morana / Śmiercicha / Śmiertka / Śmierztka.
 There’s also a male equivalent popular in some parts of the region of Silesia called Marzaniok.
 The names are derived from the words: old-Polish mor / mór (plague or sickness), mara / mora / zmora (evil spirit, nightmare) or śmierć (death).